Skip to main content

 await getInput("Press any key to continue...");

-console.log("Now lets look at all transaction that have been commited to the blockchain");
+console.log("Now let's look at all transactions that have been committed to the blockchain");

 await getAllTransactions();